HTTPArchive/almanac.httparchive.org/src/content/en/2022/privacy.md

   )
 }}

 When we look at the directives that are used in the Permissions Policy, we see a similar usage compared to [last year](../2021/privacy), with the exception of the one that's most widely used in 2022, namely `interest-cohort`.
 This directive can be used to limit the access to the now-defunct FLoC API.
-Presumably, this increase can be attributed to the various shortcomings of FLoC (increases fingerprinting surface, reveals potentially sensitive information about users... etc.) where website owners, providers and libraries took an active step in trying to protect the privacy of their users.
+Presumably, this increase can be attributed to the various shortcomings of FLoC (increases fingerprinting surface, reveals potentially sensitive information about users, etc.) where website owners, providers and libraries took an active step in trying to protect the privacy of their users.

 ### Referrer Policy